larsendt/xhab-gui/README.md

 $ bundle install
 ````

 Run any pending migrations.
 Migrations are the way Rails version controls the database, and keeps schemas in sync across developer environments and deployments.
+You ran this in an earlier step, but get used to running it, as you'll need to run the migrations any time new schema updates are pushed to the repo.

 ````bash
 # From a directory inside the Rails project...